sage-code/eve/manual/classes.md

 There is a special class that has name _"Object"_ and represents the "root" class.
 Each classes can grow from Object or from other "base class" forming _"class tree"_.

 ## Constructor
 A class can have a single constructor.
 A constructor can use decision statements based on parameter values to create _"object"_ in different ways based on several conditions.
-This is a smart constructor.
+This is a flexible constructor.

 ```
 ...